 According to CSO Insights, around 50% of sales reps are meeting their quotas.
 With only a small number of top-performers (around 10%) and up to 40% underperforming.

 Of course, potential varies, everyone is born with certain natural abilities; cognitive, traits, aptitudes, and natural talents or inclinations for certain types of activities.
 For example, you may have a very high aptitude for artistic projects, but little aptitude for numerical activities.
-Aptitudes and traits drive behaviors that impact performance, in good or negative ways, and in both linear and non-linear relationships.
+Aptitudes and traits drive behaviors that impact performance.

-Traits and cognitive abilities can be measured through validated behavioral and cognitive assessments.
+Behavior and cognitive abilities can be measured through validated assessments.
 Valuable, they provide a better understanding of behavioral tendencies, and speed to learn.
-But they do not quantify potential, meaning how well someone will perform, in absolute terms (production), and relative to others in a specific role.
+They provide great insight and some level of predictability around job suitability beyond the largely subjective evaluation traditionally used.

 Better investments in higher potential salespeople leads to better performance